The New Hampshire Advantage

 New Hampshire is one of only three states that places no helmet restrictions on motorcyclists.

-New Hampshire is the only state that does not mandate automobile insurance (though 89% of NH drivers have it).
+New Hampshire is the only state that does not have a mandatory seat belt law for adults.